dassujan/STANDARD-SIX/UNIT:CHEMISTRY.md

 **Key Points:**
 Here is a list of important apparatus with their descriptions and uses:

-1. **Test Tube:**
-   - *Description:* Made of hard or Pyrex glass.
-   - *Use:* To conduct tests with small quantities of chemicals, including for heating and boiling purposes.

-2. **Test Tube Stand:**
-   - *Description:* A rack made of wood or plastic.
-   - *Use:* To keep test tubes organized.

-3. **Test Tube Holder:**
-   - *Description:* A metallic rod with a clamp and a handle.
-   - *Use:* To hold test tubes safely when they are hot.

-4. **Beaker:**
-   - *Description:* Made of glass and available in different sizes.
-   - *Use:* To prepare and keep solutions.

-5. **Flask:**
-   - *Description:* Made of glass.
-Common types include round-bottom, flat-bottom, and conical.
-   - *Use:* Used in experiments to hold solutions.

-6. **Measuring Cylinder:**
-   - *Description:* A glass cylinder with markings for millilitres, decilitres, and centilitres.
-   - *Use:* To measure the volume of liquids accurately.

-7. **Funnel:**
-   - *Description:* A cone-shaped tool with a stem at the narrow end, made of glass or plastic.
-   - *Use:* To filter and transfer liquids from one container to another.

-8. **Evaporating Dish:**
-   - *Description:* A bowl-shaped container made of porcelain.
-   - *Use:* For evaporating solutions or liquids.

-9. **Mortar and Pestle:**
-   - *Description:* A porcelain container and a hand-tool.
-   - *Use:* To grind and crush solid substances into powder.

-10. **Tripod Stand and Wire Gauze:**
-    - *Description:* A three-legged iron stand; the wire gauze is a mesh fixed over the stand.
-    - *Use:* To support glass apparatus during heating and to distribute heat evenly.

-11. **Burners (Spirit Lamp and Bunsen Burner):**
-    - *Spirit Lamp:* Made of glass, brass, or steel and uses spirit as fuel.
-    - *Bunsen Burner:* Uses gas as fuel.
-    - *Use:* To heat up substances during experiments.

-12. **Reagent Bottle:**
-    - *Description:* Made of white or colored glass.
-    - *Use:* For storing chemicals safely.

-13. **Other Apparatus:**
-    - **Gas Jar:** For collecting gases.
-    - **Analytical Balance:** For measuring the weight of substances.
-    - **Glass Cylinder, Delivery Tube, Glass Rod:** Used for transferring and stirring chemicals.
-    - **Watch Glass:** Serves as a cover for beakers and for holding small amounts of liquids.
-    - **Crucible and Cover, Pair of Tongs:** Used for heating substances strongly and safely.
-    - **Water Trough and Water Bath:** For the collection and controlled heating of substances.
-    - **Thistle Funnel:** Used to transfer liquids slowly and with control.

-**Note on Materials:**
-- Most laboratory apparatus are made of glass because it is transparent, withstands high temperatures, is easy to clean, and is chemically unreactive with most substances.
-Special glasses like Pyrex or Borosil are even more resistant to heat.

-### Section 4: Safety Precautions in the Laboratory

-**Overview:**
-This Section emphasizes the important safety rules to follow in a chemistry laboratory to protect ourselves and others.

-**Key Points:**
-- **Work in Pairs:** Always have a partner or a teacher present; never work alone.
-- **Wear a Lab Coat:** This protects your clothes and skin from chemical spills and splashes.
-- **Arrange Apparatus Neatly:** Before starting any experiment, make sure all the equipment is in its proper place.
-- **Follow Instructions:** Carefully listen to your teacher’s instructions during experiments.
-- **Use Chemicals Wisely:** Only use small quantities of chemicals to avoid any accidents.
-- **Handle Heated Objects with Care:** When using test tubes or other heated apparatus, hold them carefully and never point them at your classmates.
-- **No Tasting or Inhaling Unknown Substances:** Do not touch, taste, or directly inhale any chemical or gas that you are not sure about.
-- **Clean Up After Experiments:** After finishing an experiment, wash the apparatus, dry them, and put them back in their respective places.
-- **Dispose of Waste Properly:** Do not throw broken glass or used filter papers into the sink; use the dustbin.
-- **Treat Accidents Immediately:** In case of burns or contact with corrosive chemicals, immediately wash the area with cold running water and report the incident to your teacher.
-- **Maintain Order:** Keep silence and maintain discipline during experiments.

-### Common Laboratory Apparatus and Their Uses

 | **S.No** | **Name of Apparatus**         | **Description**                                         | **Use**                                                                                                                                   |
 |----------|-------------------------------|---------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|
 | 1        | **Test Tube**                 | Made of hard or pyrex glass.                           | Conduct tests with small quantities of chemicals and for heating purposes.                                                                |